New York Grandparent Custody Lawyers

 Unlike other areas of the law, child custody law in New York is heavily framed upon the existing body of case law.
 While there are statutory laws, such as the Domestic Relations Laws, that govern some aspects of child custody hears, the majority of the controlling law in custody cases and in Family Court generally is predicated upon case law and precedential rulings.

 One such example is the case of Bennett v.
 Jeffreys.
 That case established that even non-relatives may retain custody of a child where the biological parent had relinquished guardianship many years prior.
 Case law such as this, among many other examples, provides a solid ground for the possibility that you may be awarded guardianship over your grandchildren.

 Other factors that can run in your favor may include any drug or alcohol abuse by the grandchildren’s biological parents as well as any overt neglect that the grandchildren may have experienced at their guardians’ hands.
 The truth is that New York child custody law is far to extensive and too complex to even give a moderately accurate overview of the possible legal points that may prove beneficial to a case where grandparents are seeking custody of their grandchildren.
-As usual, the best thing that you could possibly do is call our law offices and consult with one of our dedicated and skilled lawyers who specialize in the area of child custody cases.
+As usual, the thing that you could possibly do is call our law offices and consult with one of our dedicated and skilled lawyers who specialize in the area of child custody cases.

 In New York, there are two types of custody